openstack/monasca-agent/README.md

 | tenant_id      | (N/A)                     | owner of VM             |

 ### Cross-Tenant Metric Submission
 If the owner of the VM is to receive his or her own metrics, the Agent needs to be able to submit metrics on their behalf.
 This is called cross-tenant metric submission.
 For this to work, a Keystone role called "monitoring-delegate" needs to be created, and the Agent's Keystone username and project (tenant) assigned to it.
-This username is contained as `username` in `/etc/monasca/agent/agent.conf`, and passed to `monasca-setup` as the `-u` parameter.
-The Agent's project name which is contained in `agent.conf` as the variable `project_name`, and passed to `monasca-setup` as the `--project-name` parameter.
+This username is contained as `username` in `/etc/monasca/agent/agent.yaml`, and passed to `monasca-setup` as the `-u` parameter.
+The Agent's project name which is contained in `agent.yaml` as the variable `project_name`, and passed to `monasca-setup` as the `--project-name` parameter.

 In the below example, the Agent's Keystone username is "monasca-agent" and the Agent's Keystone project name is "mini-mon".